flipcoder/textbeat/README.md

 I plan to make a vim plugin for this as well to follow the song and hear individual sections (see integration.vim for temporary usage)

-Currently I test on Linux using the Helm softsynth
+Currently I test on Linux using the Helm and qsynth

+NOTE: I'll probably rewrite this in C++ once I'm done prototyping, as python isn't the best choice for audio :)

 # Overview

+If you're familiar with trackers, you should pick this up quite easily.
+Music flows vertically, with separate columns that are separated by whitespace or setting separators.

 Each column is a "channel" and they default to separate midi channel numbers.
 Channels sequence notes.
 You'll usually play at least 1 channel per instrument.
+This doesn't mean you're limited to just one note per channel though, you can keep notes held down and play chords as you wish, using the right note effects.

 By default, any note event in a channel will mute previous notes on that channel

-Numbered note notation is encouraged as it can better support transposition and can take advantage of the scale/mode system (not yet impl).
+Numbered notes, note letter names, and roman numerals are supported.

+I've almost got the scale/mode system in (not yet impl).

 The following will play the C major scale using numbered notation:
 ```
 ; Major Scale -- this is a comment, write whatever you want here!

 ; 120bpm subdivided into 2 (i.e., eighth notes)

 %t120 g2

 1